-Registration Requirement: The official registration deadline for this course is September 12, 2010.
+Registration Requirement: The official registration deadline for this course is 06/20/2010.
 University policy requires all students to be officially registered in each class they are attending.
 Students who are not officially registered for a course by published deadlines should not be attending classes and will not receive credit or a grade for the course.
 Each student must confirm enrollment by checking his/her class schedule (using Student Tools in FlashFast) prior to the deadline indicated.
 Registration errors must be corrected prior to the deadline.

-The last withdrawal date for this course is November 7 2010.
+The last withdrawal date for this course is 07/18/2010.

-On cheating, plagiarism and other unethical behavior: All quizzes, exams, etc. are supposed to be individual work.
+On cheating, plagiarism and other unethical behavior: You are encouraged to discuss class problems with other students but required to work independently of anybody else except the instructors and/or tutor, unless otherwise indicated.
 Copying other people's work, allowing your work to be copied (even inadvertently!) and plagiarizing work will not be tolerated and will be dealt with according to University regulations, as described in the University Policies and Procedures, a condensed version of which is attached.